Stay tuned for the 2020 application that will go online in January, 2020.

 Some of these area features are paid admission not provided by MGSoA.
 Web links to area entities are simply provided for the convenience of site visitors and do not imply endorsement.

-- No food service on Saturday or Sunday and on special occasions such as bus trips, certain holidays, etc.
+No planned group meals on Saturday or Sunday and on special occasions such as bus trips, certain holidays, etc. There is usually plenty of food in the fridges for students to fend for themselves or eat out.

-- Connecting a broad mix of artist, students and faculty from across the country is important.
-To date MGSoA has attracted students from California, Texas, Arkansas, Indiana, Oklahoma, Pennsylvania, New York, Maryland, Massachusets, Washington DC, Virginia and North Carolina.
+Connecting a broad mix of artist, students and faculty from across the country is important.
+To date MGSoA has attracted students from California, Texas, Arkansas, Indiana, Oklahoma, Pennsylvania, Ohio, New York, Maryland, Massachusetts, Washington DC, Virginia and North Carolina, and more.
+It’s a great chance to connect with artists from diverse demographics and build lasting relationships.

-- We accept about 16 to 18 students in any given year depending on the number of beds available.
+We accept about 20 students in any given year depending on the number of beds available.
 Often we will squeeze a few extra students into the program if they are able to commute.

 Special Scholarship and Admission Agreements